Dowsers/dolmos/README.md

 [a16z/halmos](https://github.com/a16z/halmos).
 The CREATE3 work above is written that way and is meant to be proposed.

-See the upstream [contributing guidelines](CONTRIBUTING.md) for style, tests and commit conventions.

 ## Roadmap

 Work in progress, not merged here yet: